 The Art of Survival

-The past 50 years, since the Landscape Architecture Foundation’s 1966 Declaration of Concern, have been fruitful for the profession of landscape architecture.
+The past 50 years have been fruitful for the profession of landscape architecture.
 Compared to the environmental situation that our ecological planning pioneers faced 50 years ago, North American and European countries, where urbanization and industrialization had led other parts of the world, have seen great improvement.
-The profession of landscape architecture has been a key to these improvements by raising public awareness, improving the practice of planning and designing our natural and human ecosystems, and better managing our natural and cultural assets using a variety of techniques like design with nature, sustainable site management, ecological stormwater management, greenways and green infrastructure, green roofs, and community engagement.
-Such obvious success has proved what had been projected by our forerunners 50 years ago: “There is no one-shot cure, nor single-purpose panacea, but the need for collaborative solutions.”
+The profession of landscape architecture has been key to these improvements by raising public awareness and improving the practice of planning and designing our natural and human ecosystems.
+In addition, we have learned to manage our natural and cultural assets better using a variety of techniques, such as design with nature, sustainable site management, ecological stormwater management, greenways and green infrastructure, green roofs, and community engagement.
+Such obvious success has proved what had been projected by our forerunners 50 years ago in the 1966 Declaration of Concern: “There is no one-shot cure, nor single-purpose panacea, but the need for collaborative solutions.”

 But the challenge to survival is not yet over.
-Such fortunate improvement at the limited regional scale in the United States cannot remediate the deteriorating global situation.
-Today, along with globalization and worldwide urbanization, what had been regional and national environmental issues 50 years ago are now global and particularly troublesome in developing countries like Southeast Asia, India, and China.
-Moreover, climate changes are undeniably severe.
-Increasing water, food, and energy shortages coupled with environmental degradation threaten the survival of humanity itself.
-In China, for example, in the past 50 years the population has doubled, the population in urban areas had increased six-fold, 75% of the surface water is polluted, and 400 cities suffer water shortages.
-At the same time, 70% of the population struggles with urban and rural flooding every year, one-third of the nation is under threat of heavy smog, 50% of wetlands have disappeared in the past 50 years, and a significant number of rare species will never be seen again.
-In addition, we have the significant loss of much of our rich cultural heritage.
-Just as our professional leaders said half a century ago: “What is merely offensive or disturbing today threatens life itself tomorrow,” and it is clear that we have no place of escape.
+The improvements at the limited regional scale in the United States cannot remediate the deteriorating global situation.
+Today, along with globalization and worldwide urbanization, what had been regional and national environmental issues 50 years ago are now global and are particularly troublesome in developing areas such as China, India, and Southeast Asia.
+Moreover, the severity of the changes, such as increasing water, food, and energy shortages, coupled with environmental degradation, threaten the survival of humanity itself.
+In China, for example, within the past 50 years, the population has doubled, the population in urban areas has increased six-fold, 75 percent of the surface water is polluted, and 400 cities suffer water shortages.
+At the same time, 70 percent of the population struggles with urban and rural flooding every year, one-third of the nation is under threat of heavy smog, 50 percent of wetlands have disappeared in the past 50 years, and a significant number of rare species will never be seen again.
+In addition, China has suffered a significant loss of much of its rich cultural heritage.
+The leaders of the profession said half a century ago that “what is merely offensive or disturbing today threatens life itself tomorrow,” and it is clear that we have no place to escape.

-We are however not helpless.
-What our pioneers have done since the 1966 declaration in North America at least proves to the world that the charge launched by the profession of landscape architecture against environment degradation is successful, and an integrative and symbiotic approach, namely design of landscape processes and patterns, is the key.
-What we need to sustain us in the next charge against global environmental degradation is to replicate what has proved successful in best practices, opening up ever more integrative and symbiotic approaches at even larger scales, and working still more comprehensively.
-More than at any other time in history, we must fulfill the mission of healing the earth, a mission defined by our forefathers, where the landscape architect should be a “conductor,” as McHarg declared, not a solo artist, who can bring all related disciplines and individuals of all professions into the medium of landscape.
+We are, however, not helpless.
+What our pioneers have done in North America since the 1966 declaration proves to the world that the charge launched by the profession of landscape architecture against environmental degradation is successful, and an integrative and symbiotic approach, namely, the design of landscape processes and patterns, is the key.
+What we need to sustain us in the next charge against global environmental degradation is to replicate what has proved successful in best practices, opening up ever more integrative and symbiotic approaches at even larger scales and working even more comprehensively.
+More than at any other time in history, we must fulfill the mission of healing the earth, a mission defined by our forefathers, where the landscape architect should be a “conductor,” as Ian McHarg declared, not a solo artist, who can bring all related disciplines and individuals into the medium of landscape.

-- Design and Management Practice: Define a new aesthetic, the “big feet” aesthetic (the aesthetics of sustainability), as opposed to the distorted “little feet” aesthetics of ornamental, calling for deep forms (as opposed to the costly shallow or fake forms) with human desires based on healthy ecological processes; this aesthetic must be high performance and productive, able to provide critical ecosystems services with little maintenance.
+Second, design and management practice.
+We need to define a new aesthetic, the “big feet” aesthetic (the aesthetics of sustainability), as opposed to the distorted “little feet” aesthetics of ornamental, calling for deep forms (as opposed to the costly shallow or fake forms) with human desires based on healthy ecological processes; this aesthetic must be high performance and productive, able to provide critical ecosystems services with little maintenance.

-- Global Cooperation and Education: As professionals and academics, we must cooperate at the global scale, sharing knowledge and working together in a real battle against environmental challenges at any corner of this globe.
-We know that any change at one end of the globe will affect us at the other end; we must reform and restructure the education programs of landscape architecture to build and consolidate the bed rock of landscape architecture as an art of survival, through building and sharing the wisdom of survival skills and techniques in dealing with floods, drought, and food production, instead of teaching the ornamental art of gardening and pleasure-making of an elite culture.
-Let students learn from peasantry and sustainable vernacular landscape practices the knowledge and windows for survival in various climate and environment situations, and let them build a database to share among professionals the best practices for facing various environmental challenges.
+And third, global cooperation and education.
+As professionals and academics, we must cooperate at the global scale, sharing knowledge and working together in a real battle against environmental challenges at any corner of this globe.
+We know that any change in one part of the globe will affect us in another part; we must reform and restructure the education programs of landscape architecture to build and consolidate the bedrock of landscape architecture as an art of survival, through building and sharing the wisdom of survival skills and techniques in dealing with floods, drought, and food production, instead of teaching the ornamental art of gardening and pleasure-making of an elite culture.
+Let peasantry and sustainable vernacular landscape practices show students the knowledge and windows for survival in various climate and environment situations, and let them build a database to share among professionals the best practices for facing various environmental challenges.
 These will open up a wholly new horizon for the profession of landscape architecture.